-We had a wonderful chat with Professor William Straw, the Director of McGill Institute for the Study of Canada Professor, Department of Art History and Communications Studies.
+We had a pleasant chat with Professor William Straw, the Director of McGill Institute for the Study of Canada Professor, Department of Art History and Communications Studies.

 Professor Straw is interested in a range of topics, most of them having to do with media and cities.
 He is a world-renowned expert in urban culture.
 We asked him three simple questions, and he gave us sagacious answers.